Building Capacity for Women's Health: Peer Reviewer Training

 Are you a U-M graduate student in a health-related field?
 Do you want to support faculty and researchers in low-income countries who work in women’s health?

 Apply to become a peer reviewer for Dr. Ella August’s Building Capacity for Women’s Health Program.
 You’ll receive training on how to be an effective peer reviewer for manuscripts targeted for scientific journals.
 After your training, you’ll provide follow-up writing support to faculty and researchers in low-income countries who have undergone initial training on scientific writing and publishing.

 Requirements to participate in the training:

-- You must be in a graduate program studying a health-related field
+- You must be a doctoral level student in a health-related discipline

 - You must have some scientific writing experience

 Requirements to become a peer reviewer for Building Capacity for Women’s Health:

 - You must attend a short orientation and a separate one-day training session